EdddieN/machinon/documentation/machinon_install_guide.md

 Check that the Pi has correct time from network with `date` (keep in mind we are using UTC time zone).

 Optionally manually set HW clock with  `sudo hwclock -w`  to write system time to HW clock.
-The Pi will automatically load the time/date from the HW clock at boot.
-This can can be forced manually with  `sudo hwclock -r`  to set the system clock from the HW clock.
+The Pi will automatically load the time/date from the HW clock at boot, and update the HW clock from NTP when it is available.
+You can also use `sudo hwclock -s`  to manually set the system clock from the HW clock.

-The Pi does an NTP update of system clock at boot, and then every 1024 secs (17 mins) thereafter, and sets the RTC from this.
+The Pi does an NTP update of system clock at boot, and periodically thereafter, and sets the RTC from this.

 ### Aliasing serial ports nodes

-Add permanent aliases for the SPI UARTs (Domoticz does not show port names like "ttySC1", so here we create aliases to "serial2" for RS485 and "serial3" for machinon config).
+Add a permanent alias for the RS485 SPI UART (Domoticz does not show port names like "ttySC0", so here we create an alias to "serial485" for the RS485 port).
 ```
 sudo nano /etc/udev/rules.d/98-minibms.rules
 ```